 BUSINESS EMAIL SIGNATURES | Important, Surprisingly Complicated & Often Frustrating

-We've focused on almost nothing but business email signatures since 1999, resulting in a deep understanding of the design and technical issues surrounding the deployment of an organizational email signature program.
-If you're looking for a turn-key business email signature program that you can roll out with ease, you've come to the right place.
+We've focused on nothing but business email signatures since 1999, resulting in a deep understanding of the design and technical issues surrounding the deployment of an organizational email signature program.
+If you'd like a turn-key business email signature program that you can roll out with ease, you've come to the right place.
 We offer state-of-the-art technology that makes the lives of IT people easy while satisfying the desires of marketing and HR people for full-featured and consistent business email signatures.
 No business email signature service is as quick & easy-to-deploy as ours.

 Track Record of Success: We've been hired by over 1500 companies worldwide to develop email signature programs for them.
 In the process, we've developed a wide array of tools, techniques and experience to draw on.
 Business email signatures are definitely not a one-size-fits-all proposition and we've built our success on our readiness and willingness to tailor every project to meet the specific needs of our customers.

 All Custom Work (No Boilerplates): Somewhat surprisingly, business email signatures are quite complicated.
 We start every project by assessing your needs, suggesting options, and providing pricing.
 We then utilize our extensive collection of proprietary tools to custom tailor your business email signature program.
 Following delivery, our knowledgeable support and prompt service remains available to you indefinitely.

 Optional : Deployment via Microsoft Exchange Server:

 for Microsoft Exchange (versions 2010 and 2013) provides one approach to automating the deployment of our email signatures.
 In addition to streamlining the entire deployment process, the key features